sogis/pdf4oereb/README.md

 For the current version of _pdf4oereb_ , you will need a JRE (Java Runtime Environment) installed on your system, version 1.8 or later.

+If a JDK > 1.8 for building is used, there are some failing tests.
+It seems that the base64 encoding of images is slightly different.

 ## Developing

 _pdf4oereb_ is a Gradle multiproject. `library` contains the code for the library and the stand alone programm and `web-service` is the Spring Boot application.